 Learn a range of more complex accounting skills…

-As an accounting apprentice, you will be employed in a finance role gaining vital practical skills and experience, and earning a wage alongside studying your formal apprenticeship qualification.
+As an assistant accounting apprentice, you will be employed in a finance role gaining vital practical skills and experience, and earning a wage alongside studying your formal apprenticeship qualification.

 Benefits to employers